vron7/Aha-s/ts.md

 **FACTORY (a creational pattern)**

-The **Factory** pattern is used to centralize object creation logic, providing a flexible way to create instances of
+The **Factory** pattern is used to centralize object creation logic, providing a flexible way to create
-different classes without exposing the instantiation logic to the client code
+instances of different classes without exposing the instantiation logic to the client code

 **When to use**
--Use the Factory Pattern when you want to create objects without specifying the exact class of object that will be created.
+- Use the Factory Pattern when you want to create objects without specifying the exact class of object that will be created.
--If the process of object creation involves complex logic or conditions, a factory method can encapsulate this logic in one place.
+- If the process of object creation involves complex logic or conditions, a factory method can encapsulate this logic in one place.

 **Problems**
--Factory methods usually provide a static interface, which can make it difficult to subclass or modify the behavior of the factory without modifying its code directly.
+- Factory methods usually provide a static interface, which can make it difficult to subclass or modify the behavior of the factory without modifying its code directly.
--Introducing a factory can add complexity to the codebase, especially if it's not necessary for the scale of the project.
+- Introducing a factory can add complexity to the codebase, especially if it's not necessary for the scale of the project.

 **Usecases**
+- **Database access**
--Database access - Factories can be employed to create database connection instances, allowing for flexibility in choosing the type of database or connection parameters at runtime.
+  Factories can be employed to create database connection instances, allowing for flexibility in choosing the type of database or connection parameters at runtime.
+- **Object Pooling**
+  Factories can be used to manage object pools, where a fixed set of objects is created and reused to improve performance in scenarios with high object creation costs.
+- **Dependency Injection**
+  Factories are often used in Dependency Injection frameworks to instantiate objects dynamically based on configuration or runtime conditions.
+- **UI Component Libraries**
+  In frontend development, UI component libraries often utilize the Factory Pattern to create various types of UI components (e.g., buttons, forms, modals) based on configuration options provided by developers.
+- **API Clients**
+  A factory can be used to create instances of API clients tailored to different endpoints, versions, or authentication methods, while abstracting away the creation details from the client code.

 ```js
 interface GameCharacter {